-This would not only gravely endanger common indigenous species of birds, mammals and reptiles, but also threatened and locally significant species such as Long-nosed Bandicoot, Lyrebirds, Brush-tailed Phascogales, Striped-legless Lizard and Spotted Quail-thrush.
+The fox has also played a major role in the decline of ground-nesting birds, small to medium sized mammals and reptiles.
+Foxes threaten many locally significant species such as Long-nosed Bandicoot, Lyrebirds, Brush-tailed Phascogales, Striped-legless Lizard and Spotted Quail-thrush.

 One aim of this project is to coordinate fox eradication action by all stakeholders including Murrindindi Shire Council, Parks Victoria, DELWP, GBCMA, Landcare, landholders, farmers, hunters and any other parties interested in maintaining the natural environment and protecting native species and livestock.

-Preliminary monitoring and preparation is already underway with remote sensor cameras and using FoxScan (at www.feralscan.org.au).
+Monitoring is carried out annually on participating properties using remote sensor cameras and FoxScan (at www.feralscan.org.au).

 We are inviting interested people or organisations to join with us in the program’s aims.